accsyn/javascript-api/README.md

 # accsyn Javascript API

+---
+**NOTE**

+The API is currently in beta/testing phase and not suitable for production.

+---

 Currently designed to:

-1. Drive file transfers from accsyn v3 frontend.
+1. Drive file transfers from with the accsyn v3 frontend.
-2. Support browser uploads for `webapi` type v3 workspaces.
+2. Support browser uploads for `api` type v3 workspaces.

 ## Build